barentsen/geert.io/content/pages/about.rst

 -  the `Venus ground-based image archive`_ for the European Space Agency;
 -  NASA's `Astronomy Picture of the Day on 25 April 2011`_;
 -  visualisations which made it `onto the BBC news website`_.
+- a website which allowed the public to `name the largest unnamed world in our Solar System <http://barentsen.github.io/Help-name-2007OR10
+>`_.

 Other highlights
 ~~~~~~~~~~~~~~~~